ucf-research/BMP-library/docs/src/man_bmp.md

 cases.

 ## Compression or "cleaning"
-An important BMP operation that is used internally by pretty much all other operations is called CLEAN.
-This operation compressed the BMP to its smallest size possible with row-switching matrices.
+An important BMP operation that is used internally by nearly all other operations is called CLEAN.
+This operation compresses the BMP to its smallest size possible with row-switching matrices.
 This operation can be performed left-to-right (LTR) or right-to-left, to obtain different types of reductions.
 In order to invoke these manually, you can use